Manchester University Press: History

 MUP was founded in 1904 (as the Publications Committee of the University), initially to publish academic research being undertaken at the Victoria University of Manchester.
 The office was accommodated in a house in Lime Grove.
 Distribution was then in the hands of Sherratt & Hughes of Manchester; from 1913 the distributors were Longmans, Green & Co. though this arrangement came to an end in the 1930s.
 (Only 17 publications had been issued under its imprint in the first year.)

 MUP was founded by James Tait.
-His successor was Thomas Tout and between them they were in charge for the first 20 years of the Presss existence.
+His successor was Thomas Tout and between them they were in charge for the first 20 years of the Press's existence.
 H. M. McKechnie was secretary to the press from 1912 to 1949.

 The MUP offices moved several times to make way for other developments within the university.
 Since 1951 these have been Grove House, Oxford Road, then the former University Dental Hospital of Manchester (illustrated) and until the present time the Manchester Medical School in Coupland Street.